What is the GIG economy?

 In addition to the main work, things like meetings and phone calls are chargeable.

 As a bonus, both higher education and the gig economy are very flexible.
-As a result, it is feasible to pursue higher education while working in the gig economy.
+Consequently, it is feasible to pursue higher education while working in the gig economy.
 As a freelancer, adding another degree to your résumé might help you make more money.

 However, many people who perform activities that need less technical expertise and hard skills will take whatever temporary job they can get, even if the pay isn’t great.
 This means the work may not be desirable and can end up paying less than a regular job, which must be considered.